-The Red ‘V’, which has become an international symbol for volunteering, was commissioned by Margaret Bell, former President of Volunteering Australia and given to Volunteering Australia and the International Association for Voluntary Effort (IAVE) to be used universally as a symbol of volunteering.
+The Red ‘V’, which has become an international symbol for volunteering, was commissioned by Margaret Bell, former President of Volunteering Australia and given to Volunteering Australia and the International Association for Volunteer Effort (IAVE) to be used universally as a symbol of volunteering.

 Since the original, IAVE has revised the Red ‘V’ to provide a modern and consistent look for future use.
 There are three online logo formats available to use if you would like to link to IAVE.